 Going, going, gone: Buying properties at auction

 Are you tempted to pick up a bargain property through an auction?
-Jade Aktinson, who is a property expert at our Prestwich office, talks you through the potential pitfalls.
+Head of Residential Property, Lynsey Stuchfield, looks at the potential pitfalls.

 Buying and selling properties at auction can seem like a really great idea.
 If you are the buyer, an auction is a good way to secure a property quickly, with little fuss and generally for a lower value than what you would have expected to pay.

 However, beware of so-called ‘auction bargains’; if it seems too good to be true it probably is.
 If you are going to invest your money in a commercial property, you need to seek experienced, professional legal advice to ensure you do not end up making a very expensive mistake.